-Research Methodology
+2. Methodology

+2.1 First Phase

 In the first phase of the study nine major different tribal groups of the Idukki district were selected and they were Muthuvan, Mannan, Malayaraya, Ullada, Hill Pulayan/ Mala Pulayan, Paliyan, Malavedan and Malapandaram.
 The local health care system includes EMPs, and the sampling procedure was designed to cover tribal healers from all major tribal groups.
 All the eight blocks in the district were purposively selected based on the high percentage and scattered population of the tribal farmers after discussing with officers from the Integrated Tribal Development Project (ITDP), Todupuzha.
 Ten tribal healers and farmers with the age of more than 60 years and experience of more than 30-40 years from each tribal group were identified through judgment sampling, in consultation with the tribal promoter workers of each village panchayat office, making a total of 90 respondents for elucidating EMPS on diabetics.
 The information has been gathered on diabetics through the participatory informal interview method.
 Nine focus group discussion sessions were also conducted (one per tribal group) to confirm the authenticity and refine the information gathered, in which a total of 111 healers and farmers have participated.
 A total of twenty three items of EMPS on diabetics were documented through this method.

+2.2 Second phase

 In the second phase, after excluding the tribal group and block specific EMPs, a rationality analysis on the remaining 9 EMPS was performed.
 The collection of 9 EMPs chosen was administered using a four-point continuum to experts who were asked to judge the rationality or otherwise.
 The response categories were rational based on scientific evidence, rational based on experience, irrational based on experience, and irrational based on scientific evidence with a score of 4, 3, 2, and 1 respectively (Somasundaram, 1995; Husain, 2011).
 The respondents were drawn from among the Agadathanthra (Toxicology) scientists of various Ayurveda and Siddha medical colleges from Kerala and Tamil Nadu.

 A total of 64 experts belongs to Agadathanthra were approached, and 52 responded by returning the filled out questionnaires, mean score was calculated for each EMPS, and those with a mean score of 2.5 and above were identified as rational and those below 2.5 were considered as irrational.